FrancoTalles/FrancoTalles/README.md

 <br>

 <p align="justify">I am a software developer from Brazil specializing in JavaScript, TypeScript, React, and Node.js.
-With a strong curiosity and passion for technology, I am constantly studying to learn new advancements in the field.
+With a strong curiosity and passion for technology, I am constantly studying to learn new technologies and skills.
 I have an extensive portfolio, comprising over 20 projects that showcase my skills and expertise.
 My dedication to staying up-to-date with emerging technologies enables me to deliver innovative and efficient solutions.
 I thrive in challenging environments and enjoy collaborating with teams to tackle complex problems.
 With my knowledge and experience, I strive to make a meaningful impact in the software development industry.</p>

 <br>